 "Barton, if you were coming here, you could've called," Tony sassed as he breezed past the sputtering and red-faced Clint to press a kiss against Delilah's cheek.
 Once Thor was lifting the woman into one of his less violently exuberant embraces, Tony turned to eyeball their friend, who was apparently trying to inch away towards the door.
 Hindsight showed that this was the part where Tony should've realized something wasn't quite right with this picture.
 But hindsight is rarely helpful and he didn't realize something was wrong.
 He was too busy being amused by the surprised flush that remained on Clint's face and the outfit he was wearing.

 Clint Barton, the perpetual teenager, was wearing a suit.
 It needed a double take because really?
 A suit?
 An actual tailor made suit with a shirt and a tie.
 That was amazing.
 They could barely make the man dress in anything other than hoodies and jeans.
 But someone managed to get him in a suit.
 Tony raised an eyebrow.
 He definitely wore it well.
-Huh, there might be hope of taking out in civilized society yet.
+Huh, there might be hope of taking the archer out in civilized society yet.

 Clint's brow furrowed.
 "Huh?"